Group 3: step by step guide for cats

 - The cat must travel as manifested cargo (not in the cabin), in an International Air Transport Association (IATA) approved crate for cats.
 IATA guidelines can be viewed at Traveller's Pet Corner.

 - There are animal transport companies in most countries that can make arrangements for you.
-Visit Independent Pet and Animal Transportation Association International, Inc. for a list of animal transport companies worldwide.
+Visit the International Pet and Animal Transportation Association (IPATA) for a list of animal transport companies worldwide.

 - The department accepts no responsibility for animals that escape en route.

 - All transport costs are at the importer's expense.